Young-Einstein10/helpmealert/client/docs.md

 With the increased rate of insecurity, theft, and banditry we are currently experiencing in Nigeria, Safety has become a luxury.
 This inspired us to take advantage of the community we have on Twitter to help notify our loved ones in case of any emergency.

-`Helpme` aims to be the go-to app on Twitter whenever anyone is in an emergency.
+`HelpmeAlert` aims to be the go-to app on Twitter whenever anyone is in an emergency.

 ## What it does

-Your very first tweet to our handle `@helpme` would provide you a link to set up your emergency contacts.
+Your very first tweet to our handle `@helpmealert` would provide you a link to set up your emergency contacts.

-During an emergency, you would tweet at our handle `@helpme` and your loved ones will be notified of your current emergency situation.
+During an emergency, you would tweet at our handle `@helpmealert` and your loved ones will be notified of your current emergency situation.

 ## How we built it